Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier

 \subsection{DNA Reads}

-Table \ref{tab.boundary-crosstabs} contains cross-tabulations of the boundary status for the 5869 reads as a function of read source, the classifier decision and correctness of the classifier decision.
-Before discussing details, we observe, possibly startlingly, that 1791 of the 5869 reads, or 30.52\%, lie on the boundary $\mathcal{B}$, the first concrete evidence of our assertion that $\mathcal{B}$ is not ``thin.''
-Of these 1791 boundary reads, 190 have neighbors classified as both other genomes, making them in some sense triple points.
+Table \ref{tab.boundary-crosstabs} contains cross-tabulations of Boundary Status for the 5869 reads as a function of (1) read source, (2) the classifier decision and (3) correctness of the classifier decision.
+We observe that 1791 of the 5869 reads, or 30.52\%, lie on the boundary $\mathcal{B}$, which is the first concrete evidence that $\mathcal{B}$ is not ``thin.''
+Of these 1791 boundary reads, 190 (3.24\%) have Boundary Status equal to 2.

 Looking in more detail, Figure \ref{fig.reads-neighbordist} shows the neighbor distributions over $\mathcal{O}$ for all the reads.
 In it, three-dimensional probabilities (barycentric coordinates) are converted to Cartesian coordinates, as points in an equilateral triangle.
-Pure Adeno, in the sense that $\mathrm{Prob}(\mbox{Adeno}) = 1$, is the top vertex, pure COVID is the lower left vertex, and pure SARS is the lower right vertex.
+Pure Adeno, in the sense that $\text{Prob}(\text{Adeno}) = 1$, is the top vertex, pure COVID is the lower left vertex, and pure SARS is the lower right vertex.
 Because we know the sources of the reads, we create separate displays for each source.
 The white diamond in each scatterplot is the centroid of the probabilities it contains, and all three centroids lie close to the source.
 A read on an edge has neighbors of two kinds, one of which is that of the read itself.
-(The bizarre case of a read classified differently from all of its neighbors does not occur in our dataset.
+In theory, a read could have $\text{BS}(R) = 2$ without neighbors of its same type, but this case of a read classified differently from {all of its neighbors does not occur in our dataset.